Niranjan-Rathod/MIL_KIT_Simulator/README.md

 5]Thes applications are rapidly built within 2 days so they dont have compiler support for 8279 and 8255.
   So Only type valid codes.
 8251 and 8253 have compiler support to some extent.

+6]**Dependencies**: QT-on Linux (Ubuntu 14.04 and Fedora 22 are Tested)

+7]We will be realeasing Improved Version with Compiler support soon.